 The CMS learning curve.
 If your editors have been in WordPress for three years and you move them to Contentful, expect friction.
 Not because Contentful is hard, but because any change to a workflow people do fifty times a week takes adjustment.
 Factor in training time and a period where both systems run in parallel.

 Performance assumptions.
 Just because you're on Next.js doesn't mean the site will be fast.
 We've audited Next.js sites scoring worse than the WordPress they replaced because nobody thought about image optimisation, JavaScript bundle size, or rendering strategy.
 The framework gives you the tools.
 Someone still has to use them correctly.
+If you're still on WordPress, see how to fix Core Web Vitals before assuming migration is the only path.

 What a well-run migration looks like